jasonparrott/aggregateexposure/README.md

 * allow multiple kinds of assets to be contained in the position sets
 * allow easy addition of new types of assets if necessary in the future

+# components
+To understand the system design it is useful to become familiar with the components used in the eninge.

+## trade listener
+A source of trade infromation for the engine.
+This component is polled regularly by the engine looking for new trades.
+## position service
+A service which takes a trade and returns an associated position for that trade detail.
+## security group
+A collection of positions, sharing some common feature.
+This is the main aggregation unit in the system.
+The nature of the agrigation is determined by the partitioner as described below.
+For example, if we wanted to group positions by the client's ID, each Security Group would represent 1 single client ID.
+## partitioner
+A component which determines which Security Group to place a given position in.
+Two example partitioners given in the project are:
+* Client ID Partitioner - splits positions based on the client they are against
+* Client Credit Rating Partitioner - splits positions based on the credit rating of their client

+## calculation graph
+A directed acyclic graph which processes market data updates and provides a merket data input source for the engine.
+There are 2 kinds of nodes in the graph, as described below.

+### market valuation node
+A node providing raw market data to the graph.
+This is a direct input from some external market data update source, such as Reuters or BBG.

+### intermediate node
+A graph node which performs and operation on 1 or more other input nodes, but does not otherwise directly provide any other information.
+For example an intermediate node might sum the values of 2 other market valuation nodes.

+## metrics calculator
+A component which processes all of the current input values for a security group, and generates the current set of risk metrics for that group.

+### chained calculator
+A special kind of metrics calculator which holds a series of other calculators.
+This can be useful if you have common calculation logic which you would like to apply to several product types.
+That logic can be put in its own calculator and then added to the chain for any necessary products.

+## publisher
+A service which makes the calculation result available to other systems.
+This might publish to a queue, make a web service call, or take some other action.
+Examples given are ones which write updates to the console and to a log file.

 # extension
 In order to extend this to include additional product classes, do the following
 1. Provide a Trade implementation.
 Select a security ID for it to return for each unique security within that type.